 What is conscious design?

-Conscious design means adopting principles of circularity and reappraising waste as a resource.
-It means inspiring future generations of talented craftspeople and business leaders to transform those principles into practice.
+Conscious design means adopting principles that directly respond to issues relating to social and environmental sustainability.
+It means inspiring future generations of talented creatives and business leaders to transform those principles into practice.

-For many years Swarovski has donated upcycled crystals to Central Saint Martins for use in student projects to support the next generation of designers in engaging in sustainable practice.
+For many years Swarovski has donated reignited crystals to Central Saint Martins for use in student projects to support the next generation of creatives and designers in engaging in sustainable practice.
 Having previously partnered with BA Jewellery, in 2019 Swarovski extended its partnership to include the entire Jewellery, Textiles and Materials Programme at Central Saint Martins.

 The conscious design toolkit